Dina Nayeri: Early life and education

 Nayeri was born in Isfahan, Iran.
 Her mother was a doctor and her father a dentist.
-She spent the first 8 years of her life in Isfahan but fled Iran with her mother and brother Daniel in 1988 because her mother had converted to Christianity and the moral police of the Islamic Republic had threatened her with execution.
+She spent the first 8 years of her life in Isfahan but left Iran with her mother and brother Daniel in 1988 because her mother had converted to Christianity and the moral police of the republic had threatened her with execution.
 Nayeri, her mother and brother spent two years in Dubai and Rome as asylum seekers and eventually settled in Oklahoma, in the United States.
 Her father remained in Iran, where he still lives.

 Nayeri holds a Bachelor of Arts from Princeton University and a Master of Education and MBA from Harvard University.
-She also holds an MFA from the Iowa Writers’ Workshop.
+She also holds an MFA from the Iowa Writers' Workshop.

 Work

 Nayeri's first novel, A Teaspoon of Earth and Sea, was published in 2014 by Riverhead Books (Penguin) and translated into 14 languages.

 Refuge

 Her second novel, Refuge, was published in 2017, also by Riverhead Books.
 Refuge is a semi-autobiographical novel whose chapters are written alternately from the point of view of Niloo Hamidi, an Iranian woman who emigrated to the United States and, at the time of the novel, is teaching anthropology at a university in Amsterdam, and Bahman Hamidi, her father, a dentist and oral surgeon living in Isfahan, Iran.
 Niloo's chapters relating her current life in the Netherlands are in the third person, as are Bahman's chapters, while flashback chapters about Niloo's four visits with her father in four different cities are narrated in the first person by Niloo.

 The novel is partly about a father-daughter relationship and partly about the refugee crisis that is affecting all of Europe, with particular focus on the Iranian refugee community in Netherlands.

 When Niloo was forced to leave Iran with her mother and brothers, her father stayed behind.
 Niloo, who had a deep and joyous bond with her baba, was shocked by this and expected that he would join then.
 Bahman, however, went on to remarry, first a peasant woman with a young daughter, then, after divorcing her, a young and attractive woman.
 The novel starts with Bahman waiting for an audience with a divorce judge, a cleric, to obtain a divorce from his third wife.
 Bahman's third divorce constitutes the plot line of the chapters about present-day Bahman.

 As attested by a personal essay published in The New Yorker, many of Niloo's circumstances and adventures, including the four visits with her father, are modeled closely on real events in the author's life.
 Unlike the author's real-life brother, Niloo's brother Kian is a chef (the New Yorker article indicates that the author's real-life brother is a businessman) and is not married.
 There is no mention of his having a romantic interest.